loomio-h/loomio/README.md

-# Ceph - a scalable distributed storage system
+# Loomio - an optimized version of Ceph

 Please see http://ceph.com/ for current info.